-Lima is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lima isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lima are a mix of both white- and blue-collar jobs.
 Overall, Lima is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Lima who work in sales jobs (11.60%), food service (9.79%), and office and administrative support (9.49%).

 Compared to the rest of the country, citizens of Lima spend much less time in their cars: on average, their commute to work is only 19.12 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 In Lima, just 11.32% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.